aarongrando/Respre/README.md

 #### Troubleshooting
 - Web server trouble?
 Try [MAMP](http://mamp.info/).
 It's is a dead-simple tool for running a compatible server locally on your machine.
 Point the Web Server's Document Root at the downloaded `Respre` directory and visit http://localhost:8888/.
 - Some images not showing up?
-Be sure that none of your images are named for the resolution `0`.
+Be sure that none of your images are named for the resolution `0` (ie. `0.jpg`).
 And make sure the image file names contain only numbers and one extension.
 Avoid names like `1024.final.png` or `768alt.jpg`.